Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Who we are
 - Who you are
 - Workshop content and schedule
-- Disclaimer: experimental software !
+- Disclaimer: experimental software!
 - PostGIS reference: https://postgis.net/docs/reference.html
 - PointCloud reference: https://github.com/pgpointcloud/pointcloud

-Meanwhile, installation of the software
+Meanwhile, installation of the software...

 ## Infrastructure / Installation